mui/material-ui/docs/pages/blog/mui-x-v7-beta.md

 The focus has been mostly on developing the highly anticipated new components, DateTimeRangePicker and TimeRangePicker, alongside a significant effort to enhance accessibility in the fields, ensuring that our components are as inclusive and user-friendly as possible.

-While our journey towards these new additions continues, our commitment to improving existing features remains unwavering, and we ensure that the existing components have been up-to-date with supported date libraries.
+While our journey towards these new additions continues, our commitment to improving existing features remains a top priority.
+Accordingly, we consistently update existing components to align seamlessly with the latest versions of supported date libraries.

 ### Date Time Range Picker [<span class="plan-pro"></span>](/x/introduction/licensing/#pro-plan 'Pro plan')